Division 7A Loan Deed

 • TR2015/4 -CGT small business concessions: unpaid present entitlements and the maximum net asset value test

-TD 2022/11 sets out the ATO’s approach to Div 7A.
-This is where a private company beneficiary is presently entitled to trust income from 1 July 2022: see 2022 WTB 29 [576].
+TD 2022/11 sets out the ATO’s approach to Div 7A, where a private company beneficiary is presently entitled to trust income from 1 July 2022: see 2022 WTB 29 [576].

 The withdrawn documents (TR 2010/3 and PS LA 2010/4) continue to apply to pre-1 July 2022 entitlements.